 WHEN TO APPLY: Sep-May

 Placements are better described as a ‘year in industry’.
-They last a full academic year, which means you’ll take a year out between the penultimate and final year of your degree.
+They last a full academic year, which means you’ll take a year out between the second and final year of your degree.

 An undergraduate placement is the most extensive type of work experience you can get while you’re at university.
 It’s a real job!